× Search

 What’s next?

 Shortly after we complete works on the Opal Drive Pump Station, we’ll start construction on the Wairākei Pump Station.
 Situated close to Golden Sands Primary and against the school boundary, this is a designated site for the pump station.
-We expect the build time to take around 12-15 months and due to the challenge of accessing the site this may cause some disruption to the roads and accessways along the reserve.
 These works are all part of our Pāpāmoa Wastewater Masterplan.

 Papamoa Wastewater Masterplan